 Folate is an important nutrient for making normal red blood cells and for repairing cells and nerve tissue in the body.
-Along with vitamin B12, it is tested to check whether you have enough of these vitamins in your blood.
+Along with vitamin B12, it is tested to check whether you have enough of these vitamins in the blood.

 What is being tested?

 Folate is a nutrient that is very similar to folic acid, which is also known as vitamin B9.

 Folate is usually found in food like green vegetables, fruit, dry beans and peas and many breakfast cereals.
 Because it is so important in normal growth, especially in developing babies, folic acid is added to bread, flour and cereals.

 Why would I need this test?